 - Complex treatment systems at landfills to keep toxic gases and harmful leachate out of our environment are expensive.
 Households end up paying for this through their waste disposal costs so it pays to send less to landfill.

 - A centralised service allows for efficiencies in truck requirements and collection frequencies, meaning fewer trucks clogging up our streets less often.

 - Savings on fuel, machinery, wear and tear on roads, and vehicles can be made by minimising and optimising collection routes.

 - Tauranga’s population is growing, increasing the amount of waste we need to manage year on year.
-If we don’t make any change to the way we manage waste, by 2026 it is projected that we will be sending around 100,000 tonnes of waste (about 240 x A380 Airbuses) to landfill each year.
 This is environmentally unsustainable – we need to take action to reduce the amount of waste we create, and recycle and compost more.